A hiker admires the California fan palms along the creek in Andreas Canyon.

 Or wander over just a block east to Villagefest, the Thursday evening downtown street scene on Palm Canyon Drive that’s part pop-up market, part block party.
 Don’t miss the half-dozen varieties of locally grown dates, freshly squeezed grapefruit juice, and honey from nearby farms, as well as vendors selling paella and handmade tamales.

 Meanwhile, only two blocks north, a growing uptown district is tugging the city’s heart with shops that double as galleries.
 L.A. designer Trina Turk’s boutique is filled with her ’60s and ’70s-inspired desert-chic fashions for women and home decor.
 Modernway stocks high-end vintage furniture from top designers of decades past; even if you can’t take home a Pierre Cardin coffee table or a bronze tea cart styled like Ben-Hur’s chariot, you’ll enjoy imagining them in your living room.
 Or you can check out Dazzles for more portable, affordable treasures.
-The secondhand shop draws set designers from Hollywood, who come for the vast collection of rainbow-hued Bakelite kitchenware, bracelets, and pins as well as 1960s lamps and Lucite tables.
+The vintage shop draws set designers from Hollywood, who come for the vast collection of rainbow-hued Bakelite kitchenware, bracelets, and pins as well as 1960s lamps and Lucite tables.

 Starting at 5:30 a.m., you can join the tan and sleekly groomed of all ages for organic Peruvian iced coffee and flaky pastry at Koffi.
 Or order “custard cheesy scrambled eggs” and a hearty tasting flight of five styles of bacon at thoroughly modern Cheeky’s.

 Work off that breakfast in Indian Canyons, a complex of canyons where trails, wildlife, and picnic spots await.
 If you’re looking for an easy hike in a lush oasis amid California fan palms, try Andreas Canyon.
-Tahquitz Canyon, whose 60-foot waterfall had a cameo in the 1937 film classic Lost Horizon, is a short stroll from downtown.
+Tahquitz Canyon, whose 60-foot waterfall had a cameo in the 1937 film classic Lost Horizon, is two miles from downtown.
 Or take a short drive to the north end of town, where you can ascend through five ecological zones in 10 minutes.
-The world’s largest rotating aerial tramcar swoops up some 6,000 feet above the Sonoran Desert to an alpine forest with 54 miles of trails.
+The world’s largest rotating aerial tramcar swoops up some 6,000 feet above the Colorado Desert to an alpine forest with 54 miles of trails.
 When winter weather sets in, you can rent cross-country skis or snowshoes at the tramway’s top terminal for a long afternoon of frolicking in the frozen stuff, and still descend to the valley floor in time to enjoy a game of tennis or a round of cocktails outside.

 Later that evening, after a full day of outdoor pursuits or poolside reading or both, take in a bit of swank downtown at Le Vallauris.
 Starters might include vichyssoise, escargots, or a walnut-dressed salad of Belgian endive, baby frisée, and dry desert fig terrine with pear, followed by main courses such as succulent duck roasted in honey and black pepper.
 For decades, the restaurant’s patio, surrounded by trees, has been a grand place to watch the desert sky at sunset as music from the piano in the bar floats on the breeze.
 Styles in fashion and food come and go—and come again—but Palm Springs remains hip for the ages.